How to use Spot instances?

 The documentation “Spot instances on CloudFerro Cloud” https://docs.cloudferro.com/en/latest/cloud/Spot-instances-on-CloudFerro-Cloud.html mentions that instances can be tagged during their creation or later with callback_url:<url value> tag.

-This allows us to react when the OpenStack scheduler tries to delete our SPOT instance.
+This allows us to react when the OpenStack scheduler tries to delete our Spot instance.

 The first reaction option is to convert the instance to an on-demand instance.
 You need to prepare a persistent service able to receive message about the attempt to delete the instance.
 Then include the dedicated endpoint’s full address in the tag.
 When the service receives the instance UIID in message, it should execute script containing the following OpenStack client commands: